ForestAdmin/agent-nodejs/docs/deployment/environments.md

 ![](<../assets/image (408).png>)

-#### Enter your admin backend's URL for that environment
+#### Enter your agent's URL for that environment

-Deploy your admin backend to your new server - your staging server for instance - then input its URL:
+Deploy your agent to your new server - your staging server for instance - then input its URL:

 ![](<../assets/image (409).png>)